Healthy Beach Project

 - Pollution sources can impact property owners resulting in costly repairs, property damage and liability.

-- By working together, we have already fixed many pollution sources, and PHSKC thinks that water quality is good enough to open more shellfish beds.
+- By working together, we have already fixed many pollution sources.

 Water quality sampling